prettymuchbryce/rugburn/README.md

 ## What is rugburn?

 Rugburn is a web scraping framework.
-Unlike other web scraping frameworks which require writing software, rugburn attempts to be a completely configuration-based web scraper.
+Unlike other web scraping frameworks which require writing code, rugburn attempts to be a completely configuration-based web scraper.

 `rugburn` is installed as a CLI tool and allows you to create and modify a "scraping" environment using only configuration.
 To see an example of a scraper for the website `Hacker News`, simply run